-FAC ILITY Outdoor Competition Area: Bleachers: 1.
-Repairs, refinishing, or re-sodding maintenance current (e.g. field free of large divots, holes, obstructions or protruding objects) Yes No No No No No No No No 1.
-Footers are blocked appropriately and do not move Yes No 2.
-Vertical openings between guardrails, footboards and seatboards are less than four inches Yes No 3.
-Metal bleachers are free of corrosion and/or damage Yes No 4.
-Wood bleachers are free of dry rot and/or damage Yes No 5.
-Transitional areas are clearly marked and free of obstructions, protruding objects, trash and debris Yes No 6.
-Handrails, seats and supports are securely fastened Yes No 7.
-Wood seats and handrails are free from splinters Yes No 8.
-Bleachers appear sturdy enough for anticipated loads Yes No Parking Lot: 1.
-Lighting appears adequate Yes No 2.
-Area is free of slip, trip and fall hazards Yes No 3.
-Security is present Yes No N/A First Aid Equipment Checklist: Y RESPONSE Access to Emergency Service: List of athletes with special conditions (asthma, diabetes, etc.) List of emergency phone numbers Adhesive bandages with gauze pads - assorted sizes Antiseptic Arm sling (triangular bandage is fine) Bandage scissors Butterfly closures Cotton swabs Elastic tape White tape Elastic wraps Emergency blanket Latex gloves (multiple pairs) Plastic bags and bags for ice packs Sterile Water Resuscitation (CPR) masks/face shield 1.
-Telephones and the appropriate emergency numbers are accessible Yes No 2.
-There is adequate passage for emergency vehicles Yes No 3.
-Athletes' medical history forms are on site Yes No 4.
-Athletes' emergency contact lists are on site Yes No
+FACI LITY Outdoor Competition Area: Bleachers: 1.
+2. Repairs, refinishing, or re-sodding maintenance current (e.g. field free of large divots, holes, obstructions or protruding objects) Yes No Competition area is clearly marked and free of trash, debris, or hazardous objects Yes No Footers are blocked appropriately and do not move Yes No Vertical openings between guardrails, footboards and seatboards are less than four inches Yes No Metal bleachers are free of corrosion and/or damage 4.5.6.7.Arc1.
+Out-of-bounds is clearly marked and free of debris Yes No Adequate buffer area between competitors and spectators Yes No Goal post, goalie cages, baseball bases, etc. installed properly Yes No Standing water drained or removed from the competition/spectator area Yes No Competition area contains adequate lighting (if appropriate) Yes No Peas Adjacent to Competition Area: Adequate number of waste containers in place Yes No Areas are free of slip, trip and fall hazards Yes No 4.5.6.7.8.
+Yes No Wood bleachers are free of dry rot and/or damage Yes Yes No Transitional areas are clearly marked and free of obstructions, protruding objects, trash and debris Yes No Handrails, seats and supports are securely fastened Yes No Wood seats and handrails are free from splinters Yes No Bleachers appear sturdy enough for anticipated loads Yes No king Lot: Lighting appears adequate 3.
+4. 5.
+Water fountain areas are free of puddles, algae build up and/or mud Yes No Barriers to protect spectators are adequate and in good condition Yes No Restrooms are available and clean Yes No ☐ Yes ☐ No Area is free of slip, trip and fall hazards ☐ Yes ☐ No Security is present ☐ Yes ☐ No ☐ N/A EMERGENCY / RES PONSE ist Aid Equipment Checklist: ist of athletes with special conditions (asthma, diabetes, etc.) ist of emergency phone numbers Adhesive bandages with gauze pads - assorted sizes Antiseptic Arm sling (triangular bandage is fine) Bandage scissors 1.
+2. 3.
+Telephones and the appropriate emergency numbers are accessible Yes No There is adequate passage for emergency vehicles Yes No Athletes' medical history forms are on site Yes No Butterfly closures Cotton swabs Clastic tape White tape Elastic wraps Emergency blanket Latex gloves (multiple pairs) Plastic bags and bags for ice packs Sterile Water Resuscitation (CPR) masks/face shield 4.
+Athletes' emergency contact lists are on site ☐ Yes ☐ No